 As can be seen from the account below, Arkansas was graded as either ‘hard’ or ‘soft’, and Washita’s was classified as either Lily White, No 1 or No 2:

-Of the three types of Washita, only the best – the Lily white – was graded, with the manufacturers distinguished two grades of hardness and fineness(Soft/Coarse and Hard/Fine ).
+Of the three types of Washita, only the best – the Lily white – were graded, with the manufacturers distinguished two grades of hardness and fineness: Soft/Coarse and Hard/Fine.
 Pike recommended the fast cutting soft/coarse stones for carpenter’s tools such as plane irons, chisels etc with the hard/fine stones being reserved for narrow tools and pointed instruments which would otherwise quickly wear grooves in the stone.

 The stones selected as ‘Lily White’ tended to be primarily white throughout, although the natural variations in colour has no bearing on the way the stones perform.
 Indeed at one point Pike created a range of stones with a red tinge they called ‘Rosy Red’ and these were sold as being the same quality as the lily white stones.

-The Pike pamphlet also says that the Washita No 1s were the best sellers so presumably the actual variation in cutting capabilities from the quarried No 1 stone was not so great in practice as to deter the purchasers from buying this slightly cheaper option.
+The Pike pamphlet also says that the Washita No 1s were the best sellers so presumably the actual variation in cutting capabilities from the quarried No 1 stone - compared to the graded Lily Whites - was not so great in practice as to deter the purchasers from buying this slightly cheaper option.

 According to Pike you can tell a soft stone as follows: